Feedlot Manager

 Job Requirements & Duties

-• Monitor the health of animals and call in veterinarians when needed
+• Check on the health of animals daily and work with veterinarians if any issues arise

-• Create weekly and monthly work schedules for employees based on how the feedlot is doing
+• Plan daily, weekly, and monthly schedules for employees to keep the feedlot running efficiently

 Education & Training